a2stuff/a2d/docs/Building_And_Running.md

 This will copy the built files into the `mount/` directory  with appropriate file types/auxtypes set.
 Run Virtual ]\[ and use the **Media** > **Mount Folder as ProDOS Disk...** menu item, then select the `mount/` folder.
 A new ProDOS volume called `/MOUNT` will be available, containing DeskTop.

+### Option #4: Build ShrinkIt file

+If you have a workflow amenable to ShrinkIt disk images, first install `nulib2`, then run `make shk`.
+This will create an `A2D.SHK` file.

 ### Other

 If you need to copy the files some other way (e.g. via [CiderPress](http://a2ciderpress.com/)), it's probably easiest to transfer the files from the disk images created by `bin/package` as they will have the appropriate ProDOS file types and aux types.